Macular Drusen

 √ Increased difficulty in reading or recognizing faces

-Hard and Soft Drusen
+Hard and Soft Macular Drusen

 There are two types of macular drusen - hard and soft.